denisimmoos/denisbot/README.md

 export OPENAI_API_KEY="YOUR_API_KEY"
 ```

-3. Run the chatbot script:
+3. Run the denisbot script:

 ```
 python3 denisbot.py
 ```

-4. Ask the chatbot a question and it will attempt to respond using GPT-3.5.
+4. Ask the denisbot a question and it will attempt to respond using GPT-3.5.

 ```
 # python3 denisbot.py